-Tax on Industrialized Products (IPI) excise tax is paid basically on all goods manufactured in Brazil or imported from other countries.
+Brazilian Federal Value-Added Tax (IPI) excise tax is paid basically on all goods manufactured in Brazil or imported from other countries.

 The tax is paid upon import or manufacture of a product.
 Credit is given with respect to the IPI tax paid on the raw materials or component parts used in the finished product or consumed in production.
 The difference in IPI must also be paid if the goods or products are: